simongdavies/hyperlight/CONTRIBUTING.md

 - Bug: You've found a bug with the code, and want to report it, or create an issue to track the bug.
 - Proposal: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.

-## Contributing to Dapr
+## Contributing to Hyperlight

-This section describes the guidelines for contributing code / docs to Dapr.
+This section describes the guidelines for contributing code / docs to Hyperlight.

 ### Pull Requests